Springwater and Cazadero Grid Modernization Project

 Project Overview

-We're beginning a multi-year effort designed to strengthen and update PGE's electric grid.
+This multi-year effort will strengthen and update PGE's electric grid.

-The project will replace transmission towers along a 32-mile corridor that connects PGE's Clackamas hydropower facilities with Portland.
-Hundreds of aging poles and towers will be replaced with more modern, streamlined equipment with a smaller footprint.
+We are replacing transmission towers along a 32-mile corridor that connects PGE's Clackamas hydropower facilities with Portland.
+Hundreds of aging poles and towers are being replaced with more modern, streamlined equipment with a smaller footprint.

 This project is essential to maintaining a safe, reliable and modern energy grid.